allthetok/Gamesatlasfe/README.md

 Frameworks and Libraries Used:
 - NextJS
-- ReactJS v18.2.0 with ES6 Arrow Function Components, Custom Hooks and Standard React Hooks (useState, useEffect, useCallback, useMemo, useContext.
+- ReactJS v18.2.0 with ES6 Arrow Function Components, Custom Hooks (see /hooks) and Standard React Hooks (useState, useEffect, useCallback, useMemo, useContext).
 As well as Custom Context Providers.
 - NextAuth
 - TypeScript
 - ESLint